Kamuli District: Location

 Kamuli District is bordered by Buyende District to the north, Luuka District to the east, Jinja District to the south, and Kayunga District to the west.
 The district headquarters at Kamuli are approximately 74 km, by road, north of Jinja, the largest city in the Busoga sub-region.

 Population

-In December 1991, the district had a population of about 249,300 according to the national census.
+In December 1991, the district had a population of about 249,300, according to the national census.
 In 2002, the census estimated the population at 361,400, with 40.5 percent male and 59.5 percent female.
 In 2012, the population was estimated at 500,800.

 Ethnicity and language

 The district is a multi-ethnic and multi-cultural society, with the predominant ethnic group being the Basoga who comprise 76 percent of the population.
-The Iteso people make up 3.9 percent and the Banyoro and Bagungu together make up 1.8 percent.
+The Iteso people make up 3.9 percent and the Banyoro and Bagungu together make up 1.8 percent of the population.
 Other Ugandan ethnicities make up the remainder (18.3 percent).
 The predominantly language spoken in Kamuli District is Lusoga, with some Luganda and English.

 The district is part of the Busoga sub-region, which is coterminous with the Kingdom of Busoga.